donmerendolo/exportify-cli/README.md

 ![](exportify.png?raw=true "exportify-cli") \
 Export Spotify playlists to CSV directly from the terminal, inspired by [pavelkomarov/exportify](https://github.com/pavelkomarov/exportify).

-This tool can export all saved playlists of a user, including liked songs.
+This tool can export all saved playlists, including liked songs.

 ## Installation:
 1. **Clone this repository:**